viritin/viritin-sb/README.md

  * sb-configs : Contains a bit of Spring Boot autoconfiguration to enforce dev mode is on whenever vaadin-dev module is on the classpath.
 This can be used separately as well, if you for example can't use the provided parent pom's
  * project-parent : A pom to inherit from, if you want a clean Vaadin project without a ton of configuration.
  * viritin-project-parent : You guessed it, this parent pom extends the previous one, but gives you a free in.virit:viritin dependency for the same price! (currently) ditches the Copilot as it quite radically slows down the startup off apps in dev mode. flow-react and React router usage are dust off to make the front-end bundle as smaller (~ same as Vaadin 24.3).
+ * addon-project-parent : A parent pom for client side extensions with similar design.
  * example : A simple app example for testing, uses project-parent
+ * example-flattened : A simple app example for testing, uses Spring Boot parent pom directly.